voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 In the latter family of **volume marching**, the volume itself is marched through via [raycasting](/wiki/raycasting)/raymarching (eg: visible pixels ⇒ voxels).

-It is possible to combine both families for more complex techniques and effects.
+It's also possible to [combine](/wiki/raysterization) both families, presenting yet more trade-offs to use/apply and deal with.

 ---